grouprise/grouprise/docs/configuration/assets.md

 ### add_csp_directive

 Adds a Content-Security-Policy directive with the provided `directive` (like `style-src`) and `value`.
-Note that stadtgestalten serves CSP via HTTP response headers so you won’t find any of the provided directives in the HTML output.
+Note that grouprise serves CSP via HTTP response headers so you won’t find any of the provided directives in the HTML output.

 ## Overriding Styles

 If you want to override styles or colors you can do that by adding a custom stylesheet.
-The easiest way to do this is to add the following line to your local configuration (or `/etc/stadtgestalten/settings.py`):
+The easiest way to do this is to add the following line to your local configuration (or `/etc/grouprise/settings.py`):

 ```python
 from core.assets import add_style_reference